-Neighbours: One objection has been received in relation to the application.
+Neighbours: Two objections have been received in relation to the application.

-The representation contends that the proposal is not compliant with Policies CTY 8 and CTY14 as it does not respect the infilling of a small gap site or respect the existing development pattern in terms of size, scale, siting and plot size.
+The representations contend that the proposal is not compliant with Policies CTY 8 and CTY14 as it does not respect the infilling of a small gap site or respect the existing development pattern in terms of size, scale, siting and plot size.
 The proposal will also result in ribbon development and erode rural character through sub-urban style build up.
 This has been further assessed below.